ZubairMohamed/Zesty-Lion-Clothing/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Given more time I would

+> Add more comments so that developers from our team would better understand the code
+> Fix any user interactions with the cart
+> Add better support for screen readers for those with visual impairments